-Profile America — Sunday, March 10th.
+Profile America -- Thursday, March 10th.
 For many Americans, trying to envision life without our various telephones would be like trying to live without indoor plumbing.
-The telephone is 137 years old today.
+The telephone is 135 years old today.
 That's when Alexander Graham Bell made the first telephone call in Cambridge, Massachusetts.
-Over a wire to his assistant in the next room, Bell said, "Mister Watson, come here; I want to see you."
+Over a wire to his assistant in the next room, Bell said, "Mister Watson, come here; I want you."
 Only when Bell improved his invention to carry a voice for several miles did the public discover a need for them.
-Now, the public has an insatiable appetite for phones and uses them in ways Bell could not have foreseen.
-Over 97 percent of America's nearly 115 million occupied households have phone service.
-You can find more facts about America from the U.S. Census Bureau, online at www.census.gov.
+Now, the public has an insatiable appetite for phones and uses them in ways Bell could not have imagined.
+Nearly 286 million Americans carry cell phones with them wherever they go -- about 93 percent of the total U.S. population.
+You can find these and more facts about America from the U.S. Census Bureau, online at www.census.gov.

 SOURCE U.S. Census Bureau